 Sleeping soundly was something he wasn't able to do.
 He'd wake up for minutes at a time before falling back to sleep before waking up again.
 It didn't take him long the first time he had woken up to realize that Graciela had left him alone and that the sun had set, leaving him in the dark with only the light from a gaslight outside dimly illuminating the room.
 He actually preferred to be alone, it was much better than being asked questions he didn't know the answer to and he should know the answers to.
 Why he couldn't remember anything about himself was a mystery to him, and he was determined to recover his memory.
 He couldn't live the rest of his life not knowing who he was.
 What if he had family who was missing him?
 Or he had a family of his own?
 A wife and children?
 For some reason that thought didn't really appeal to him.
 Did he have a wife and children?
 No. He probably didn't but that wasn't a possibility he was about to completely abandon.

 Alexander shifted in the bed, pausing for a second when his wound ached before relaxing back into the mattress and closing his eyes, willing sleep to come.
 But sleep wouldn't come.
-He just laid there for a long while with his eyes closed, listening to the chatter of people outside his window and he came to the conclusion that he was in a city.
-He found it sad that he didn't even know which city he was in, but he had a feeling that he was somewhere in Europe though whenever he tried to remember where exactly his head hurt.
+So he laid there for a long while with his eyes closed.
+Listening to the chatter of people outside his window, he came to the conclusion that he was in a city.
+He found it sad that he didn't even know which city he was in, but he had a feeling that he was somewhere in Europe.

 "He's sleeping again." he could hear Valentin say.
 Just as he thought that the man was going to leave the room he heard a woman speak and cracked his eyes open wide enough to see Valentin's and the woman's outlines near the door.

 "If you don't mind me asking, what will you do with him?
 You can't simply send somebody who has no recollection of who he is out into the streets."

 "So it would be best if you just send him to an asylum, no?"